hashicorp/nomad/README.md

 ...
 ```

+Nomad creates many file handles for communicating with tasks, log handlers, etc.
+In some development environments, particularly macOS, the default number of file
+descriptors is too small to run Nomad's test suite.
+You should set
+`ulimit -n 1024` or higher in your shell.
+This setting is scoped to your current
+shell and doesn't affect other running shells or future shells.

 Afterwards type `make test`.
 This will run the tests.
 If this exits with exit status 0,
 then everything is working!